-Our endowment funds consist of donor-restricted endowments.
-Income from donorrestricted endowments is restricted for specific purposes, with the exception of the amounts available for general use.
+Endowment funds consist of donor-restricted endowments and funds designated by the board as endowments.
+Income from donor-restricted endowments is restricted for specific purposes, with the exception of the amounts available for general use.
 Donor-restricted endowment funds are not available for general expenditure.